 The wet season is between November to March, with frequent rain showers.
 Dry season is from April to October, which is often referred to as the Andean summer.

-The afternoon get a bit of headwind, so we recommend wearing a windbreaker jacker.
+The afternoons get a bit of headwind, so we recommend wearing a windbreaker jacker.
 Also, it can get nippy at the top, especially later in the day.
 So, consider bringing comfortable walking shoes, comfortable long pants and another extra layer to warm up if needed.

 Some recommendations for your visit